aarpon/hrm_docs/docs/admin/upgrade.rst

 3.1 to 3.2
 ----------

-In version 3.2 of the HRM, the system users running the Queue Manager and the web server are expected to have direct read-write access to the data folders.
-If this is not the case for your setup and you rely on adding the web server user to ``/etc/sudoers``, please notice that **this behavior is obsolete in 3.2 but can still be enabled** by adding:
+As of version 3.2 of HRM, the system users running the Queue Manager and the web server are expected to have direct read-write access to the data folders.
+If this is not the case for your setup and you rely on adding the web server user to ``/etc/sudoers``, please notice that **this behavior is deprecated in 3.2 but can still be enabled** by adding:

 .. code-block:: php